Weather in the Peak District

 With longer days and lighter evenings, there is plenty of time to go out and explore during the Summer Months, and cram as much as you like into your days!
 Just remember to be well-prepared for the hotter days out walking and also remember the weather can change unpredictably out in the Peaks, so you may need extra items.

-You can see more in-depth information on Weatherspark
+You can see more in-depth information on Weatherspark.

 Peak Venues have put together a handy list of essential items to pack when out exploring the Peak District.